caseman/grease/doc/tutorial/tutorial2.rst

    :pyobject: PositionWrapper
    :linenos:

-The constructor (lines 4-6) precalculates the half width and height of the window for convenience later.
+The constructor (lines 4-6) pre-calculates the half width and height of the window for convenience later.
 Remember that the origin is in centered in the window, so these values are handy for finding the edges.

 The :meth:`step` method performs four entity extent queries, in the same spirit as in the :class:`Gun` system.
 Here we are querying the edges of the entities using their collision bounding boxes, comparing them to the window edges.
 In the first loop (line 9-10) we iterate over all entities whose right edge has moved left beyond the left edge of the window.
 This extent query does the job::